Last Updated 1/22/2020

 While the market for private flood insurance remains relatively small, in recent years, more sophisticated risk mapping and modeling have developed, enabling the private market to more accurately price the risk and generating new interest among private insurers to provide such coverage.
 Although BW-12 affirmed Congress’s intent that lenders can accept private flood insurance as an alternative to the NFIP, the definition and prescriptive conditions have created a significant obstacle impeding the development of a private market.

 Status: On Dec.
-21, 2018, Congress reauthorized the NFIP through May 31, 2019.
-The renewal was the tenth no-change extension since September 2017.
+20, 2019, Congress reauthorized the NFIP through Sept.
+30, 2020.
+The program has had numerous short-term extensions and proposed reform measures.
 The NAIC and state insurance regulators support a long-term reauthorization of the NFIP to avoid short-term extensions and program lapses that create uncertainty in both the insurance and housing markets.
-Reauthorization should be for a minimum of ten years.

 Committees Active on This Topic